qossmic/deptrac/README.md

 end flatten dependencies
 collecting violations.
 formatting dependencies.
-exmaples\MyNamespace\Controllers\SomeController::5 must not depend on exmaples\MyNamespace\Models\SomeModel (Controller on Models) exmaples\MyNamespace\Controllers\SomeController::9 must not depend on exmaples\MyNamespace\Models\SomeModel (Controller on Models)
+examples\MyNamespace\Controllers\SomeController::5 must not depend on examples\MyNamespace\Models\SomeModel (Controller on Models) examples\MyNamespace\Controllers\SomeController::9 must not depend on examples\MyNamespace\Models\SomeModel (Controller on Models)

 Found 2 Violations
 ```

 ![ModelController1](examples/ModelController2.png)

-Deptrac is now finding 2 violations because the relation from the controller to models layer isn't allowed by default.
+Deptrac has found two violations because the relation from the controller to models layer isn't allowed.
 The console output shows exactly the lines deptrac found.

-## Ruleset (Allowing Dependencies)
+## Ruleset (allowing dependencies)

-Allowed dependencies between layers are configured in rulesets.
+Allowed dependencies between layers are configured in *rulesets*.

 By default deptrac will raise a violation for every dependency between layers.
 In real software you want to allow dependencies between different kind of layers.